 Some of you might know Gregg as his alter ego, Skippy Skuffleton!
 Gregg has played with England’s loudest rock band, Spinal Tap, since he first toured with them in 2001.
 He also played with Tap at Live Earth 2007, and the Glastonbury Festival and Wembley Stadium in 2009.
 You can hear him on drums on the Back from the Dead album, released 2009.

 Gregg’s definitive instructional DVD, Musical Drumming in Different Styles, was released by Hudson Music in 2005.
 It was shot at the Allaire studio in upstate NY, where Norah Jones and David Bowie had just recorded albums.
-Musical Drumming features eight band tracks from Gregg’s solo albums, in styles ranging from jazz, to funk, to latin, to swing.
+Musical Drumming features eight band tracks from Gregg’s solo albums, in styles ranging from jazz, to funk, to Latin, to swing.
+Gregg has also released a DVD through Drum Channel called Yesterday, Today, and Tomorrow.

-With all his drumming accomplishments and accolades, to Gregg his children are his greatest attributes.
+With all his drumming accomplishments and accolades, to Gregg his son and daughter are his greatest attributes.
 A strong and committed family man, he loves spending time with his son and daughter.
-As a single dad, Gregg values his time with them and is an inspiration to other single dads trying to balance the challenges of a hectic musician’s life with raising kids.
+As a single dad, Gregg values his time with them and is an inspiration to other single dads trying to balance the challenges of a hectic musician’s life with raising a family.